magnubgr/magnubgr.github.io/README.md

 - Testing of modules for customer sampling and internal use
 - Assembly of PCBs, soldering, stencil-printing, reflow
 - RMA handling and FA (failure analysis)
-- Scripting, processing and storage of test result data in Azure
+- Scripting, processing, and storage of test result data in Azure

 **Test & Validation Engineer (Part-time & internship) @ Novelda  (_May 2021 - June 2022_)**
 - Processing and visualization of data from IC production testing. (_Python, Power BI, Azure Storage, Azure Functions_).